 The Food Garden grows vegetables and fruits, including unusual or exotic types as well as more common varieties.
 Organic techniques are used to produce the food, which is given to those in need.
 A major goal of the garden is to educate the public about food production.

 The BC Rainforest Garden contains typical coastal rainforest trees.
-It also contains a pond and boggy areas which can be traversed via stepping stones.
+It also contains a pond and boggy areas that can be traversed via stepping stones.
 The garden attracts birds, insects, and even frogs.

 There are other interesting sights to see in the UBC Botanical Garden.
 These include the Garry Oak Meadow and Woodland Garden, the Arbour Garden, the Cattail Marsh, the Walk in the Woods Trail, and additional areas.
 Visiting everything in the UBC garden takes time but is very enjoyable, especially in summer.
 The garden has a number of facilities that can be rented as well as viewed, including an amphitheatre and the Garden Pavilion.
 These constructions are located near the lawn.